alexander-milchev/ProgrammingMaterials/README.md

  - Free Action: Does not end your turn after using it.
  - Mangled: Prevents affected character from being healed from any source.
  - Intangible: Prevents affected character from being a valid target.
 Loses Intangible as soon as any other action is used.
+ - Execute X%: If the enemy's HP is below X%, the attack gains an extra 40% Critical Rate.

 ### Additions